antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version_bu.md

 * In Field 3 choose *Find Differential expression between groups* and click **Next**

 This dataset has been annotated with 'cell type' information.
-Each sample was assigned to either the MESenchymal or the ADReNergic cell type, in R2 this is called a *track*.
+Each sample was assigned to either the MESenchymal or the ADReNergic cell type.
+The information is stored in R2 in a track.
 * Choose the proper track in the **Select a track** dropdown.
-Since we have only 8 samples make sure that the multiple testing correction is set to **No correction**.
+Since we have only 8 samples make sure that the multiple testing correction is set to *No correction*.
 (More information on Multiple Testing can be found [here](https://r2-tutorials.readthedocs.io/en/latest/Did_You_Know.html#multipletesting)) Click **Next** twice.
 * A list of differentially expressed genes appears with correlation p-value < 0.01 in this dataset is shown.
 Click on the hyperlinked name of your favorite gene to see its expression in the sample set; try an oppositely correlating gene as well
 * Go back to the window with the differentially expressed genes.
 This is still open in one of your browser tabs.
 * Click on the **Heatmap(zscore)** button in the right menu panel; a heatmap shows the expression of the differentially expressed genes for each sample.